harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 ## Create and Register Entities

-11. Once the required details are entered and submitted for importing, we will push the generated entity yaml files to the repo and path provided.
-You will be seeing two commits - One is done during the sync flow and other commit which will consist of remaining entities will be pushed in an async manner.
-Time frame for async operation will depend on how big the repo size is and how many revisions the provided repo has.
+11. Once the required details are entered and submitted for importing, we will push the generated entity YAML files to the repo and path provided.
+You will be seeing two commits - One is done during the sync flow and other commit which will consist of remaining entities will be pushed in an asynchronous manner.
+Time frame for asynchronous operation will depend on how big the repo size is and how many revisions the provided repo has.

 12. In the background, the catalog are also imported into IDP along with their associated configs.